jschwiddessen/jschwiddessen.github.io/_pages/talks.md

 description: "Conference and seminar talks by Jan Schwiddessen on mathematical optimization, semidefinite programming, and related topics."
 ---

+**Here’s a list of my PhD talks with slides (PDF).
+If you have any questions, feel free to email me.**

 ## Conferences & Workshops

 - *A low-rank high-precision solver for semidefinite programming*